Meaning Of codification

 - For codification, a certain background and a certain stage of social development are necessary

-Roscoe pound has laid down certain important condition.
+- Roscoe pound has laid down certain important conditions.

-Codification exist where the legal institution have completely mature or or where or where the country has no juristic past.
+- Codification exists where the legal institution has completely mature or where or where the country has no juristic past.

-The need for one uniform law in a political community, whose several subdivision had developed or received divergent local laws.
+- The need for one uniform law in a political community, whose several subdivisions had developed or received divergent local laws.